yoonsejong/pybongbong/README.md

 * There is an unhandled race condition between the AI thread and the game engine thread.
 When a new stage starts, game state may not have been fully updated due to time consuming stage loading.
 One may pause the AI module a little during stage switches, or simply add locking in the game engine.
 (Thanks to Ethan Zeigler for reporting this)

 ## Future Work
-* A technical report describing example course projects is in preparation.
+* A technical report is in preparation.
 Arxiv.org link to the paper will be posted here.
 * Bug reports, suggestions, adoption stories into your courses are all welcome!

 ## Update History
+* February 18, 2019 - Added a sample programming assignment.
 * December 19, 2018 - Initial Release